How To Create An Eco-Garden

 Berries, rosehips, and spent seed heads are delightful winter feasts for foraging birds:

-Add a birdbath, toad house, or lizard habitat to keep your areas naturally pest-free.
+Adding a birdbath, toad house, or lizard habitat will help to keep your areas naturally pest-free.
 Toads like to rehydrate in shallow pools and saucers then retreat under logs, rocks, and low leafy plants.
 Lizards and skinks prefer warm surfaces for lounging such as rocks, concrete, and terra cotta.
 Keep these things tucked into garden beds and along borders.
-Mulches of leaf-litter are perfect places for lizards to hide while feasting on the insects there.
+Mulches of leaf-litter and overhanging vines are perfect places for lizards to hide while feasting on the insects there.
 Take some time to research your native flora and fauna.
 Choose to attract your personal favorites.

-Always start with the least harmful deterrents such as water blasts, insecticidal soap, and sticky pheromone traps before moving on to harsher controls.
+Always start with the least harmful deterrents such as water blasts, hand picking, diatomaceous earth, insecticidal soap, and sticky pheromone traps before moving on to harsher ones.
+Bio-controls are much better than insecticides.
 Praying mantis, ladybugs, parasitic wasps, and beneficial nematodes are all available for home delivery through tiptopbio.com.

 If you provide a haven, wildlife will come.
-In these times of disappearing bee colonies, it is more important than ever that each us do our part in attracting pollinators to our gardens and open spaces.
-Share time outdoors with your family, take pictures and learn new facts.
-Kids who observe creatures in their natural habitats often develop a life-long appreciation of nature.
+In these times of disappearing bee colonies and butterfly populations, it is more important than ever that each us do our part in attracting these pollinators to our gardens.
+Share time outdoors with your family, make some peanut butter/birdseed pinecones to hang, and learn some new facts.
 It's nice to relax in the knowledge that your efforts make the world a better place and that your beautiful garden is sustaining a lot more than just you!

 © 2011 Catherine Tally